 Did you know that the Maya built these ruins as a walled city to protect against invaders?
 It’s all very Game of Thrones if you ask me!
-My favorite part about this place is that it’s perched above a cliff looking over the ocean – it all feels very mystical.
+My favorite part about this place is that it’s perched above a cliff looking over the ocean.
 There is beach access but it was closed during our visit because of the large amounts of seaweed however, normally you are allowed to swim here.

-INSIDER TIP: Park in the parking lot at the gate – they accept US cash.
+Insider Tip: Park in the parking lot at the gate – they accept US cash.
 There are tons of tour guides that want to sell you a guided tour, so just be aware of that.
-The ruins are about a 10-minute walk from the parking lot to the actual entrance.
-It costs about 75 pesos for entrance.
+The ruins are about a 10-minute walk from the parking lot to the actual entrance and it costs roughly 75 pesos for entrance.